aerkiaga/hmars/README.md

    * Type `make` or `make all` to build both of them.

 Optionally, run `./hmars --test` to check that everything is right.
 This depends on the warriors found in `./test` to work.
+If a pMARS executable is present in the current directory as `./pmars`, hMARS will check itself against it.

 ## Usage
 ### Command line